isc-projects/kea/platforms.rst

    detail in :ref:`netconf-install`.
 This is an optional dependency; Kea can be built without NETCONF support.

--  To sign and verify DNS updates, Kea DDNS server uses GSS-TSIG and requires MIT Kerberos 5 or Heimdal libraries.
+-  To sign and verify DNS updates, Kea DDNS server may use GSS-TSIG which requires MIT Kerberos 5 or Heimdal libraries.
 The dependencies required to be installed are described in more detail in :ref:`gss-tsig-install`.
 This is an optional dependency; Kea can be built without GSS-TSIG support.